Emamatcyber90/hubtelpayment/README.md

 ```
 ## Using Online Checkout feature

-Let's say you are using this feature from a controller method, you can do it like so:
+Let's say you are using this feature from a checkout method, you can do it like so:

 ```js